 My Judy Garland Life – Tom Rogers

-This nostalgic show played at Nottingham Playhouse a few years ago now (but I did do a Lasting Impressions review for this one, which you can read here) – Rogers’ designs transported us into the imaginings of a devout fan of Judy Garland.
+This nostalgic show played at Nottingham Playhouse a few years ago now – Rogers’ designs transported us into the imaginings of a devout fan of Judy Garland.
 The designs were strikingly cinematic and heavily responsible for propelling us into times gone by as a modern teen adopts Garland as her confidante.
 I can still see those film projections and a dancing Natasha Tripney as Garland even now…

 The Phantom of the Opera – Maria Björnson

 Well, stage designs don’t get much more grand or dramatic than Phantom, do they?
 An endlessly atmospheric production lies at the feet of Björnson’s inspired choices – every scene change compliments the plot to perfection and although I saw this production ten years ago (you guessed it, no review – sorry!), the visuals have never left me.